a girl who creates

 Earth Day Art Video

 I've made a little video to show my Junk A Doodles™ process (where I recycle junk) in celebration of earth day.
-The Woog painted the earth blue and helped pick out just and suggested pieces.
+The Woog painted the earth blue and helped pick out and suggested pieces.
 Can you find her peeking her hands in the shot and my red pj pants?
 It's around 9 minutes and worth the watch if you have the time.
 Hope you like it!

 Labels: ,